 - Whip topping or ice cream

-- Peanut butter or Nutella
+- Peanut butter, Nutella or almond butter

 - Extra chocolate chips!